Zufari: Ride into Africa!: Construction

 As part of the investment, the pre-existing Flying Jumbos were relocated to the area to add attractions to the new themed land.

-Part of the site home to Zufari began with the opening of the Wanyama Reserve in June 2010, which is an African themed zoo area.
-In March 2013, Chessington opened the Zufari area with the complete African landscape, merging the Wanyama reserve and Zufari into one.
+Development of the Zufari site began in June 2010 with the opening of the Wanyama Reserve, an African-themed zoological area.
+In March 2013, Chessington officially launched the Zufari attraction and its expanded African landscape, effectively merging the pre-existing Wanyama Reserve into the new, unified territory.